-- (a) Taking assistance from any pool fitting (e.g., lane rope, steps, drains or underwater hockey fittings) not including the bottom of the pool when surfacing the manikin (DQ17). - (b) Not having the manikin in the correct carrying position before the top of the manikin's head passes the 5 m pick-up zone (DQ18). - (c) Using an incorrect carrying technique as described in 3.3 Manikins (DQ19). - (d) Releasing the manikin before touching the turn wall/edge.
-(DQ21). - (e) Competitor clipping the rescue tube into the ring before touching the turn wall/edge.
-(DQ30). - (f) Manikin handler not releasing the manikin immediately after the competitor has touched the turn wall/edge (DQ27). - (g) Manikin handler pushing the manikin towards the competitor or the finish wall (DQ28). - (h) Manikin handler positioning the manikin incorrectly or making contact with the manikin after the competitor has touched the turn wall/edge (DQ25). - (i) Manikin handler intentionally entering the water during the event or entering the water and interfering with the performance of another competitor or interfering with the judging of the event (DQ29).
+- A. Not surfacing before diving to the first manikin (DQ16). - B. Taking assistance from any pool fitting (e.g., lane rope, steps, drains or underwater hockey fittings) not including the bottom of the pool when surfacing the manikin (DQ17). - C. Not having the manikin in the correct carrying position before the top of the manikin's head passes the 5m pick-up zone (DQ18). - D. Using an incorrect carrying technique as described in S3-3 Manikins (DQ19). - E. Releasing the first manikin before touching the turning wall/edge (DQ21). - F. Taking assistance from any pool fitting (e.g., lane rope, steps, underwater hockey fittings) when fixing the rescue tube around the second manikin and where the minimum pool depth allows the competitor to stand while securing the recue tube around the manikin (DQ24). - G. Competitor clipping the rescue tube into the ring before touching the turning wall/edge.
+(DQ30). - H. Manikin handler not releasing the manikin immediately after the competitor makes deliberate contact with the manikin (after first touching the turning wall/edge and donning their fins) (DQ27). - I. Manikin handler pushing the manikin towards the competitor or the finish wall (DQ28). - J. Manikin handler positioning the manikin incorrectly or making deliberate contact with the manikin after the competitor has grasped the manikin (DQ25). - K. Manikin handler intentionally entering the water during the event or entering the water and interfering with the performance of another competitor or interfering with the judging of the event (DQ29). - L. At 50m, the competitor not touching the pool wall/edge before intentionally touching the manikin (DQ26). - M. Incorrect securing of the rescue tube around the manikin (i.e., not around body and under both arms and not clipped to an O-ring) (DQ31). - N. Not securing the rescue tube around the manikin within the 10m pick-up zone judged at the top of the manikin's head (DQ32).

-- (j) At 150 m, not touching the pool wall/edge before intentionally touching the manikin (DQ26). - (k) Incorrect securing of the rescue tube around the manikin (i.e., not around body and under both arms and not clipped to an O-ring) (DQ31). - (I) Not securing the rescue tube around the manikin within the 10 m pick-up zone judged at the top of the manikin's head (DQ32). - (m) The line of the rescue tube not becoming fully extended before the top of the manikin's head passes the 10 m line (DQ34). - (n) Not towing the manikin with the line of the rescue tube fully extended beyond the 10 m line (DQ35). - (o) Towing the manikin with the face below the surface (DQ20). - (p) Pushing or carrying, instead of towing, the manikin (DQ33). - (q) The rescue tube and manikin become separated after the rescue tube has been secured correctly around the manikin (DQ36). - (r) Touching the finish wall/edge without the rescue tube and manikin in place (DQ37). - (s) Failure to touch the finish wall/edge (DQ15).
+- O. The line of the rescue tube not becoming fully extended before the top of the manikin's head passes the 10m line (DQ34). - P. Not towing the manikin with the line of the rescue tube fully extended beyond the 10m line (DQ35). - Q. Towing the manikin with the face below the surface (DQ20). - R. Pushing or carrying, instead of towing, the manikin (DQ33). - S. The rescue tube and manikin become separated after the rescue tube has been secured correctly around the manikin (DQ36). - T. Touching the finish wall/edge without the rescue tube and manikin in place (DQ37). - U. Failure to touch the finish wall/edge (DQ15).

-3.13 LINE THROW- 12.5 m
+14. LINE THROW (12.5M)